bmc-eng/LLMFinancialAnalyst/readme.md

 ## Model Development Notes

 #### 9th Mar - Built the EventBacktester
 Have completed the EventBacktest class to help with evaluating each of the strategies.
 This backtester takes a list of trades and constructs a portfolio based on the trade (long/ short).
-The
+It does this by modifying the portfolio weights and ignoring the signals that are usually used in the Signal Lab backtester.
+The EventBacktester is a wrapper that sits on top of Bloomberg Signal Lab.

+Tested the base test case of consensus recommendations and also the first run of the Llama model.
+This can now be used to test enhancements to the model.

-#### Hitting out of memory issues with inference tasks
+#### 24th Feb - Additional runs of the model with Multi-GPU
-Refactoring of codebase to allow for multi-GPU inference
+Including running both zero shot and chain of thought prompting with Llama, Qwen and Deepseek.

+#### 21st Feb - Refactored the Model inference code for Multi-GPU
+Refactoring of codebase to allow for multi-GPU inference and wrapped in a class.
+Created a inference object to record the dataset, open source model used and the system prompt so that comparisons can be made in a few weeks time once the event backtester is completed.
+Have run 4 sets of results which are now much faster thanks to using 4 GPU cores.

 #### 14th Feb - Three runs of the model to date
 Issue with the larger models.
 Running into out of memory issues and also losing track of the model run results.
+This is due to the model only running on one GPU rather than the up to 4 GPUs that have access to in Bloomberg Lab.
+Will need to do some investigation to see how easy this will be to run multi-GPU inference.

 #### 4th Feb - Explored vllm and tensor_parallel
 Changed the logic for generating the prompt to reduce the token size of the prompt.
 It is now 4,257 vs 5,165 before reduction.